Wu Zetian: Early reign (690–696)

-Also in 692, Wu Zetian commissioned the general Wang Xiaojie to attack the Tibetan Empire, and Wang recaptured the four garrisons of the Western Regions that had fallen to the Tibetan Empire in 670 – Kucha, Yutian, Kashgar, and Suyab.
+Also in 692, Wu Zetian commissioned the general Wang Xiaojie to attack the Tibetan Empire.
+Wang recaptured the four garrisons of the Western Regions that had fallen to the Tibetan Empire in 670 – Kucha, Yutian, Kashgar, and Suyab.

 In 693, after Wu's trusted lady-in-waiting Wei Tuan'er (韋團兒), who hated Li Dan because he rejected her advances, falsely accused Li Dan's wife Crown Princess Liu and Consort Dou of using witchcraft, Wu had Crown Princess Liu and Consort Dou killed.
-Li Dan, fearful that he was to be next, did not dare speak of them.
-When Wei further planned to falsely accuse Li Dan, someone informed on her, and she was executed.
-Wu nevertheless had Li Dan's sons demoted in their princely titles, and when the officials Pei Feigong (裴匪躬) and Fan Yunxian (范雲仙) were accused of secretly meeting Li Dan, she executed Pei and Fan and further barred officials from meeting Li Dan.
-There were then accusations that Li Dan was plotting treason, and under Wu's direction, Lai launched an investigation.
-He arrested Li Dan's servants and tortured them—and the torture was such that many of them were ready to falsely implicate themselves and Li Dan.
-But one of Li Dan's servants, An Jincang, proclaimed Li Dan's innocence and cut his own belly open to swear to that fact.
-When Wu heard what An did, she had doctors attend to An and barely save his life, and then ordered Lai to end the investigation, thus saving Li Dan.
+Li Dan, fearful that he was next, did not dare speak of them.
+When Wei planned to falsely accuse Li Dan, someone informed on her, and she was executed.
+Wu had Li Dan's sons demoted in their princely titles.
+When the officials Pei Feigong (裴匪躬) and Fan Yunxian (范雲仙) were accused of secretly meeting Li Dan, she executed Pei and Fan and further barred officials from meeting Li Dan.

+There were then accusations that Li Dan was plotting treason.
+Under Wu's direction, Lai launched an investigation.
+He arrested Li Dan's servants and tortured them.
+The torture was such that many of them were ready to falsely implicate themselves and Li Dan.
+One of Li Dan's servants, An Jincang, proclaimed Li Dan's innocence and cut his own belly open to swear to that fact.
+When Wu heard what An did, she had doctors attend to An and barely saved his life, and then ordered Lai to end the investigation, saving Li Dan.

 In 694, Li Zhaode, who had become powerful after Wu Chengsi's removal, was thought to be too powerful, and Wu Zetian removed him.
 Also around this time, she became highly impressed with a group of mystic individuals—the hermit Wei Shifang (on whom she bestowed a chancellor title briefly), who claimed to be more than 350 years old; an old Buddhist nun who claimed to be a Buddha and capable of predicting the future; and a non-Han man who claimed to be 500 years old.
 During this time, Wu briefly claimed to be and adopted the cult imagery of Maitreya in order to build popular support for her reign.

-In 695, after the imperial meeting hall (明堂) and the Heavenly Hall (天堂) were burned by Huaiyi (who was jealous at Wu's taking another lover, the imperial physician Shen Nanqiu (沈南璆), Wu became angry at these mystics for failing to predict the fire; the old nun and her students were arrested and made into slaves; Wei committed suicide; and the old non-Han man fled.
-Wu also put Huaiyi to death.
+In 695, after the imperial meeting hall (明堂) and the Heavenly Hall (天堂) were burned by Huaiyi, who was jealous at Wu's taking another lover, the imperial physician Shen Nanqiu (沈南璆), Wu became angry at these mystics for failing to predict the fire.
+The old nun and her students were arrested and made into slaves.
+Wei committed suicide.
+The old non-Han man fled.
+Wu put Huaiyi to death.
 After this incident, she appeared to pay less attention to mysticism and became even more dedicated than before to the affairs of state.